ReliaSolve/Latent/README.md

 This repository holds programs and instructions for building and programming a latency test device for virtual-reality (VR) systems.

+*vr_latency_tester*:
+Programs to test the latency of various VR devices and systems against a potentiometer that is read through an Arduino to provide a ground-truth, low-latency angular measurement.

 *test_arduino_latency*:
 Program to send commands to the Arduino to toggle the state of the digital output and measure how long it takes to see a change in the